pkumod/gStore/docs/INTRO.md

 - gStore manages RDF repository from a graph database perspective.

-- gStore supports both efficient query and update.
+- gStore supports both queries and updates efficiently.

 - gStore can handle, in a uniform manner, different data types (strings and numerical data) and SPARQL queries with wild cards, aggregate, range operators(only theoretically, not achieved so far)